polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 cargo install contracts-node --git https://github.com/paritytech/substrate-contracts-node.git --tag <latest-tag> --force --locked
 ```

+You can find the latest tag to use on the [Tags](https://github.com/paritytech/substrate-contracts-node/tags) page.

 ## Install additional packages

 After compiling the `contracts-node` package, you need to install two additional packages: